dtorrero/memorick/README.md

 ### Database Schema
 The game uses an SQLite database (memory_game.db) with a single table:
 - **game_stats**: Stores completed game information with fields for player name, difficulty, duration, moves, matches, errors, and completion status

+The leaderboards rank players by completion time (fastest first), with errors as a secondary sorting criterion when times are equal.

 ## Development Notes
 - The game uses Pygame 2.5.2 for rendering and input handling